qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 PostGIS database *postgis* using the user *postgres* with the password *topsecret* on the host server *myhost.de*.

-Note that OGR must be built with PostgreSQL to support PostGIS.
+Note that GDAL must be built with PostgreSQL to support PostGIS.
 You can verify this by typing (in |nix|)::

   ogrinfo --formats | grep -i post